dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

 The developer and airdrop neurons are the only neurons that exist when the dapp's control is handed over to the SNS and during the decentralization sale.
-Therefore,

 At this point, the dapp canister(s) are already controlled by the SNS.
-Therefore, **you must make sure that you define at least one developer or airdrop neuron as they provide the only way how to upgrade the dapp during the sale.**
+Therefore, **you must make sure that you define at least one developer or airdrop neuron as they provide the only way to upgrade the dapp during the sale.**

 :::